Biden halts oil, gas leases amid legal fight on climate cost

 WASHINGTON (AP) — The Biden administration is delaying decisions on new oil and gas drilling on federal land and other energy-related actions after a federal court blocked the way officials were calculating the real-world costs of climate change.

 The administration said in a legal filing that a Feb.
 11 ruling by a Louisiana federal judge will affect dozens of rules by at least four federal agencies.
-Among the immediate effects is an indefinite delay in planned oil and gas lease sales on public lands in a half-dozen states in the West.
+Among the immediate effects is an indefinite delay in planned oil and gas lease sales on public lands in a half-dozen states in the West, including Wyoming, Montana and Utah.